What we do...

 And sometimes, a child needs an organization like Bikers C.A.R.E.

-We work with the community agencies already in place and make ourselves available as a healing resource to these trained professionals.
+We also work with the community agencies already in place and make ourselves available as a healing resource to these trained professionals.
 Should they feel that the child they are caring for will benefit from our involvement, they can refer us to the child's custodial guardian.
 Of course, the custodial guardian can also request our services directly - and only the custodial guardian can approve our participation.

 And these services are provided at no charge.